Cheapest Car Insurance in Pennsylvania

 Cheapest Car Insurance in Pennsylvania for Teens and Young Adults

-Westfield Insurance charges $115 monthly for 16-year-olds, but those same drivers pay only $50 monthly by age 25 through Travelers, saving $780 per year.
-Westfield leads the teen auto insurance market for drivers ages 16 to 18, with minimum monthly coverage costs ranging from $83 to $115.
-At the same time, Travelers becomes the most affordable choice for young adults once they turn 19.
+Westfield charges $115 monthly for 16-year-olds, but those same drivers pay just $50 monthly by age 25 through Travelers, saving $780 annually.
+Westfield offers the lowest rates for teen drivers ages 16 to 18, with minimum monthly coverage costs ranging from $83 to $115.
+Travelers becomes the most affordable choice for young adults at age 19.

-Teens under 18 generally cannot legally buy auto insurance without a parent or guardian acting as a cosigner.
+Teens under 18 can't legally purchase auto insurance without a parent or guardian as a cosigner in most cases.

 16Westfield$115$42258%